MurdaRick760/MurdaRick760/README.md

 ## Objective

 My journey in life has led me to acquire a desire to enter the cybersecurity and tech spaces.
-I am not hopeful and eager to advance my tech career wherever the demand may be.
+I am hopeful and eager to advance my tech career wherever the demand may be.

 ## Skills